ravibanks54/discord-rag-agent/README.md

 # promptcms-discord-bot-automod-node-ts

-An example integration of a discord auto moderation bot with PromptCMS.
+An example integration of a discord auto moderation and Q&A bot with PromptCMS.

 ## Setup